Pepperstone vs Trading 212 2026

 Dive deeper: Best Forex Trading Apps.

-Comparing Pepperstone vs Trading 212 for market research, Pepperstone offers daily market commentary while Trading 212 does not.
-Both brokers deliver forex news from top-tier sources like Bloomberg, Reuters, or Dow Jones, provide a sentiment tool that shows long/short positioning, and include an economic calendar.
-Pepperstone also adds Autochartist tools for technical and fundamental analysis, which Trading 212 lacks.
-Neither broker offers research from Trading Central, TipRanks, or Acuity Trading.
+Pepperstone comes out ahead of Trading 212 for market research, mainly because it offers daily market commentary and access to Autochartist tools, which Trading 212 does not.
+Both brokers provide forex news from top-tier sources like Bloomberg, Reuters, and Dow Jones, along with a sentiment tool that helps traders see the balance of long and short positions across markets.
+Each also includes an economic calendar for tracking upcoming global events, while neither broker offers research from Trading Central, TipRanks, or Acuity Trading.

 | Feature |